wboyz/PhpFlashMessages/README.md

 ## Notice

-This is a new version of https://github.com/plasticbrain/php-flash-messages-legacy.
-This updated version has been completely rewritten, and therefore **is not compatible with the original version**!
+This is a new version of https://github.com/plasticbrain/PhpFlashMessages with minor updates.

-Thank you to everyone that used the old version, and especially to those that left feedback and recommendations!

 ## Features